basierraferrer/Triki/README.md

 # Triki
-Game Triki or Tic Tac Toe developed in React JS
+This is my version of the traditional triki or tic tac toe game developed in React JS